centenohugo/PizzaStore-UI/README.md

     -Once the DB is created on your PostgreSQL server, */java/scripts/compile.sh* with the correspondent changes will initilize the app.

   - ### What is next?

+    -Some parts of the code are still vulnerable to SQL injection.

     -Forks suggesting changes to improve or extend the functionality of the application will be gratefully accepted.

     -To improve the user experience, the creation of a GUI will be considered.